Early College Admissions

 - Tuition is

-$155/credit hour$75/credit hour for classes in the online or on campus format.
+$155/credit hour$75/credit hour (through the Fall 2021 semester) for classes in the online or on campus format.
 Books are not included in the per credit hour cost.

 - Financial aid is not available to non-degree students.